louchesprocket/pgnutil/README.md

 * 	diff: the difference in wins between white and black
 * 	diffpct: the difference in wins between white and black, expressed as a percentage of all games having a result
 * 	draws: the number of draws for this opening
-* 	drawpct: the number of draws for this opening expressed as a percentage of all games having a result
+* 	drawpct: the number of draws for this opening, expressed as a percentage of all games having a result

 In addition, any of the [ECO-related output selectors](#eco-related_output_selectors) may be used in this context, but will apply only to the opening moves of the game.